About This Listing

 The kitchen is fully equipped with microwave, coffee maker, blender, kettle, pots, pans, dishes, etc. As our guest, you are invited to use anything you need.

 We offer three floors of private rooms in the Pilsen Art House.
 Each floor houses an apt with three bedrooms, bathroom, kitchen/eating area and living room.
+Each room is colorful, cozy, inviting, and very comfortable and private.
+Murals painted on all the walls make it fun, whimsical, and good conversation piece.

 The neighborhood of Pilsen, is directly west of downtown Chicago, accessible via Pink line, which is two short blocks away.
 It will take you to all the attractions of downtown Chicago in less than 10 minutes!
 Pilsen itself is an interesting, dynamic, and magnetic neighborhood in it's own rite...full of artists, murals painted on sides of buildings, coffee houses, galleries, bakeries, vintage stores, mexican candy shops, and the National Museum of Mexican Art is right next door and FREE!!!